 Raschke also administers the Friends of the Library annual giving and special programs and events.
 He has published and presented on diverse topics such as the future of research library collections, electronic resources and organizational change, and recruitment practices in academic libraries.

-Martha Sites is Deputy University Librarian at the University of Virginia where she is responsible for the day-to-day operation of 11 libraries and an off-site high-density shelving facility.
-Prior to her move to the Library in 1996 to serve as Associate University Librarian for Information Technology, she was Director of User Support in UVa’s central information technology organization.
+Martha Sites is the interim University Librarian and Dean of the Library at the University of Virginia where she is responsible for 11 libraries and an off-site high-density shelving facility.
+Prior to her move to the Library in 1996 to serve as Associate University Librarian for Information Technology and then Deputy University Librarian, she was Director of User Support in UVa’s central information technology organization.

 Diane Parr Walker was appointed the Edward H. Arnold University Librarian at the University of Notre Dame in 2011.